sihyungyou/sihyungyou.github.io/_posts/2019-09-01-network-week1.md

 comments: true
 ---

-> 1.1 What is the Internet? ~ 1.2 Network edge
+> 1.1 What is the Internet?, 1.2 Network edge

 ### What are networks?
 the interconnection of a set of devices capable to carry information